The phenomenon of the family pet throughout history has always been something you see in the upper echelon’s of society.

 Lets just say I have solid ethnographic experience to validated this cultural reality.
 My wife, for example, might as well have given birth to our beloved Morkie, Ava (Maltese and Yorkie “hybrid” – she’s hypoallergenic and has a great personality).
 Ava has her own wardrobe, eats only the best organic dog food and sees both her Hairdresser (a.k.a groomer) and doctor more often than I do.
 She also gets a bath whenever she has gone to play out side and has her own car seat.

 I make regular trips to Petsmart (a supermarket among at least two other national chains) to purchases “wee wee pads” so our dog can piddle and poo in designated areas around the house in lieu of going outside.
 On weekend errand trips it’s not uncommon for us to visit a 2500 square foot boutique for pets called Petunia – where we pick up things like hypoallergenic lavender shampoo and winter sweaters – for the dog.

-We also receive, among our regular stack of catalogues, one from Dr.s Foster and Smith: from which we order Ava’s flea, tick and heart worm medication as well as a pheromone plug-in (it gets plugged in to an outlet and emits calming pheromone smells for when Ava has to stay at a guest’s house) and things like the stairs that help her climb up onto our bed, but still match our recently updated decor.
+We also receive, among our regular stack of catalogues, one from Dr.s Foster and Smith: from which we order Ava’s flea, tick and heart worm medication as well as a pheromone plug-in (it gets plugged in to an outlet and emits calming pheromone smells for when Ava has to stay at a guest’s house) and things like the stairs that help her climb up onto our bed (by the way, we just got her the dog bed for arthritis), but still match our recently updated decor.

 This Christmas, we will be looking for a new stocking to hang on the mantle as Ava has had a temporary for so many years and the new Orvis Dog catalogue allows you to order one that is custom monogrammed.